Make Your Own Potato Stamp Heart Art

 - Towel dry the open end of your potato stamp.

-I recommend using a smaller amount of paint and then spreading it around with a brush or paper towel so that the paint is a little thinner when using it for stamping.
-You can also thin it out a bit with water if you find it to be too thick for the look you want–just start small and don’t thin it too much.
+If you don’t have a stamp pad and you don’t want to try our DIY Felt Stamp Pad, you can always dip your stamps directly in paint.
+I recommend using a smaller amount of paint and then spreading it around with a brush or paper towel so that the paint layer is a thinner for optimal stamping.
+You can also thin the paint out a bit with water if you find it to be too thick for the look you want–just start small and do not thin it too much.
 Practice using different amounts of paint and stamping techniques to get the look you want.

 I like to put my paint on paper plates so that I can dip my stamp in the paint, stamp it a few times on the palette plate, and then stamp it on my artwork for the perfect stamp effect.
 I use the stamped paint on my palette to mix different shades to give my palette a little more dimension.